Dnyaneshwar: Life

-Travel and death
+Travel and demise

 After Dnyaneshwar had written Amrutanubhav, the siblings visited Pandharpur where they met Namdev, who became a close friend of Dnyaneshwar.
 Dnyaneshwar and Namadev embarked on a pilgrimage to various holy centers across India where they initiated many people into the Varkari sect; Dnyaneshwar's devotional compositions called Abhangas are believed to have been formulated during this period.
 On their return to Pandharpur, Dnyaneshwar and Namadev were honored with a feast in which, according to Bahirat, many contemporary saints such as "Goroba the potter, Sanvata the gardener, Chokhoba the untouchable and Parisa Bhagwat the Brahmin" participated.
 Some scholars accept the traditional view that Namdev and Dnyaneshwar were contemporaries; however, others such as W. B. Patwardhan, R. G. Bhandarkar and R. Bharadvaj disagree with this view and date Namdev to the late 14th century instead.

 After the feast, Dnyaneshwar desired to go into sanjeevan samadhi, a practice to voluntarily leave one's mortal body after entering into a deep meditative state, as practiced in Ashtanga Yoga of ancient India.
 Preparations for the Sanjeevan Samadhi were made by Namdev's sons.
-Regarding Sanjeevan Samadhi, Dnyaneshwar himself had emphatically talked about the relationship between higher awareness and light or pure energy in the form of electromagnetic radiation.
-On the 13th day of the dark half of the Kartik month of the Hindu Calendar, in Alandi, Dnyaneshwar, then was twenty one year old entered into Sanjeevan samadhi.
-His samadhi lies in the Siddhesvara Temple complex in Alandi.
-Namdev and other bystanders grieved his passing.
+Regarding Sanjeevan Samadhi, Dnyaneshwar himself had emphatically talked about the relationship between higher awareness and light or pure energy.
+On the 13th day of the dark half of the Kartik month of the Hindu Calendar, in Alandi, Dnyaneshwar, who was then twenty-one years old, entered into Sanjeevan samadhi.
+His samadhi lies in the Siddheshvara Temple complex in Alandi.
+Namdev and other bystanders grieved his death.
 According to tradition, Dnyaneshwar was brought back to life to meet Namdev when the latter prayed to Vithoba for his return.
 Dallmayr writes that this testifies to "the immortality of genuine friendship and companionship of noble and loving hearts".
 Many Varkari devotees believe that Dnyaneshwar is still alive.